avafrohna/story-path/story-path/src/testing.md

 - content is being posted with username appended in apiRequest(), see if this is necessary
     - location_content is an object with content_body and username, edit mode does not correctly retrieve information
     - location[0].location_content.content_body and location[0].location_content[0].content_body causes type error
+- react quill allows image uploading
+- Print all QR codes displays all QR codes, not just those in the project, should also have labels that match locations